LightningDrop/SkateboardML/README.md

 - Package and release this dataset on an open repository (Clark)
 - ~Try using kickflip down stairs to see if the trick classifies~

+4 August:
+- Rewrite read me with a little bit more detail 3 to 5 paragraphs

 ## General approach